PGamingHD/DiscmonV2/README.md

-## A completely revamped TS version of my Discmon project
+## A completely revamped TS version of my Discmon project2

 **This project is under development and may be on hold at times, please be patient or fork your own version and continue the development as you wish! :)**